Fate-Grand-Automata/FGA/README.md

 If you've set a Servant or CE in the selected AutoSkill configuration and AutoSkill is Enabled, then support selection mode is assumed to be preferred.

 ## Where to put Servant/CE images?
+Put:
-Put Servant images in `Fate-Grand-Automata/support/servant` folder and CE images in `Fate-Grand-Automata/support/ce` folder.
+- Servant images in `Fate-Grand-Automata/support/servant` folder
+- CE images in `Fate-Grand-Automata/support/ce` folder
+- Friend name images in `Fate-Grand-Automata/support/friend` folder

 The app has some common Servant/CEs inbuilt.
 You can extract them using the `Extract Default Support Images` option.
 The app should extract them automatically when you go to the Support settings screen.